u-boot/u-boot/doc/driver-model/README.txt

 For pre-relocation we simply call the driver model init function.
 Only drivers marked with DM_FLAG_PRE_RELOC or the device tree 'u-boot,dm-pre-reloc' flag are initialised prior to relocation.
 This helps to reduce the driver model overhead.
+This flag applies to SPL and TPL as well, if device tree is enabled there.

 It is possible to limit this to specific relocation steps, by using the more specialized 'u-boot,dm-spl' and 'u-boot,dm-tpl' flags